2. PopEF file format

 The tensor shape and its data type.

-The information on whether the tensor contains different data in different replicas.
+Information whether the tensor contains different data in different replicas.

 .
 In this